ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 ### 3.1.
 Description of Original TensorFlow Implementation

-The original code [[2]](#2) is made public by the paper's authors, and contain the entire implementation for both the EfficientNet and EfficientNetV2 models.
-It contains two main files corresponding to the two different tensorflow versions.
+The original code [[2]](#2) is made public by the paper's authors and contains the entire implementation for both the EfficientNet and EfficientNetV2 models.
+It contains two main files corresponding to the two different TensorFlow versions.
 Unfortunately, the code is difficult to navigate and understand, as it is barely documented.
-Some parts, such as the adaptive regularisation, seem to be implemented in multiple parts of the code and it is not intuititve where the algorithms presented in the paper are implemented in the code.
-A large number of files containing utility functions, flags, as well as various tests might be of interest for a researcher willing to replicate the code.
+Some parts, such as the adaptive regularisation, seem to be implemented in multiple parts of the code and it is not intuitive where the algorithms presented in the paper are implemented in the code.
+A large number of files containing utility functions, flags, as well as various tests might be of interest to a researcher willing to replicate the code.

 Three files are however of particular importance for this reproducibility project and will therefore be discussed in more detail.
 They are the following: